Demo App Guide

 - App download

 - App launch

 - Send Push notifications

 1. Log in to the web interface using your credentials.
-Navigate to Apps > Mobile Apps.
+Navigate to Channels and Numbers > Mobile Apps.

 2. Under the Profiles tab click GET STARTED on the Try Demo App widget.

 3. Enter recipients to send out invitations to join the Demo app.
 Once you receive the invite, open the invitation on a mobile phone and download the Infobip Push app.